 - have minimum two years’ relevant professional experience (internships not included)

 NORDMAK is part-time-based and the tuition fee is DKK 140,000, paid in four instalments of DKK 35,000.
 The fee is paid before each semester.
-This fee covers the first four semesters and includes teaching, lectures, field trips undertaken during the week, as well as some meals during the week.
+This tuition fee covers the four semesters and includes teaching, lectures, field trips undertaken during the week, as well as some meals during the week.
 Students should expect to cover travel expenses to and from the Nordic countries as well as accommodation.

 The next NORDMAK programme begins in February 2018.
 Application deadline 1 October 2017.
 More details to come.